m-shimizu/RoboCupRescuePackage/README.md

 ### Robots and equipments
 * pioneer3at_with_sensors series
     - Classname : pioneer3at_with_sensors , pioneer3at_with_sensors_r , pioneer3at_with_sensors_b , pioneer3at_with_sensors_g , pioneer3at_with_sensors_y
-    - Eqipments : one cameras and one range sensor
+    - Equipments : one cameras and one range sensor.

 * pioneer2dx_with_sensors series
     - Classname : pioneer2dx_with_sensors_r , pioneer2dx_with_sensors_b , pioneer2dx_with_sensors_g , pioneer2dx_with_sensors_y
-    - Eqipments : one cameras and one range sensor
+    - Equipments : one cameras and one range sensor.

 * turtlebot_with_sensors series
     - Classname : turtlebot_with_sensors_r , turtlebot_with_sensors_b , turtlebot_with_sensors_g , turtlebot_with_sensors_y
-    - Eqipments : one cameras and one range sensor
+    - Equipments : one cameras and one range sensor.

+* crawler_robot series
+    - Classname : crawler_robot_r , crawler_robot_b , crawler_robot_g , crawler_robot_y
+    - Equipments : one cameras, one range sensor and four flipper arms.
+    - Flipper arms : You can control the angle of a flipper arm with MULTIDRIVE command.
+       MULTIDRIVE {FRFlipper 1.57}{FLFlipper 1.57}{RRFlipper 1.57}{RLFlipper 1.57}

 ### Sample Client Software
 * A sample client software was prepared to show fundamental usage of the RoboCupRescuePackage.